 Some firms prohibit holding positions over the weekend, requiring all positions to be closed before market close on Friday.

-Alpha Funded: Weekend holding is fully allowed.
+Alpha Trader Firm: Weekend holding is fully allowed.

 FTMO: Weekend holding is restricted — positions must be closed before weekend.